kietnguyen2003/chat_app_websocket/backend/README.md

 ### User Endpoints

+All user endpoints require authentication via Bearer token in the Authorization header.

 #### Find User by Phone
 - **Endpoint**: `POST /user/find-by-phone`
 - **Description**: Find a user by their phone number